-- 1. All Leaders and campers are instructed to wear the identification wristband (or identification card) supplied to them upon arrival.
-Camp Staff are identified with appropriate staff uniform. - 2.
-Leaders will be instructed to "check in" at their campsites throughout the day.
-All troops will be encouraged to have a leader remain in the campsite whenever possible. - 3.
-All "mobile" staff members (Commissioners, Rangers, etc.) will be trained to watch for unauthorized visitors while traveling throughout camp. - 4.
-The buddy system will be emphasized to all Scouts and leaders during welcoming announcements on Sunday night and at the Sunday morning leader meeting.
-All staff members are instructed to question Scouts who are traveling in camp without a buddy and instruct them to return to wherever an appropriate buddy can be located. - 5.
-Camp taps is at 10:00pm nightly.
+- All leaders and campers are instructed to wear the identification wristband (or identification card) supplied to them upon arrival.
+Camp staff are identified with appropriate staff uniform. - Leaders will be instructed to "check in" at their campsites throughout the day.
+All troops will be encouraged to have a leader remain in the campsite whenever possible. - All "mobile" staff members (Commissioners, Rangers, etc.) will be trained to watch for unauthorized visitors while traveling throughout camp. - The buddy system will be emphasized to all Scouts and leaders during welcoming announcements on Sunday night and at the Sunday morning leader meeting.
+All staff members are instructed to question Scouts who are traveling in camp without a buddy and instruct them to return to wherever an appropriate buddy can be located. - Camp taps is at 10:00pm nightly.
 After taps, camp management will tour the camp looking for anything out of the ordinary.

-The following procedures will be shared with staff during staff training, with leaders at Sunday roundtables, and with Senior Patrol Leaders at the first SPL meeting:
+The following procedures will be shared with staff during staff training, with leaders at Sunday roundtables, and with SPLS:

-- 1. All visitors must report to the camp office to sign in and out.
-The Camp Director monitors this book. - 2.
-If an unauthorized visitor is suspected, notify the nearest program area or volunteer leader.
+- All visitors must report to the camp office to sign in and out.
+The Camp Director monitors this book. - If an unauthorized visitor is suspected, notify the nearest program area or volunteer leader.
 All program area directors are aware of the best communication methods available.
 The program area director should report the suspected intrusion to the camp office.
-The program area director should remain available to provide more information.
-Do not allow the suspected intruder to roam free without supervision / monitoring. - 3.
-The Camp Director will proceed to the area with another adult member of the camp staff to question the suspected intruder. - 4.
-If the suspected intruder flees, the Management Staff will determine the best course of action moving forward. - 5.
-Program areas should continue as usual unless the Camp Director determines the situation warrants a return of all Scouts and leaders to their campsites.
-If so, the camp will implement the Lost Camper Emergency procedures. - 6.
-The Scout Executive will be notified.
+Do not allow the suspected intruder to roam free without supervision / monitoring. - The Camp Director will proceed to the area with another member of the camp staff to question the suspected intruder. - If the suspected intruder flees, the Management Staff will determine the best course of action moving forward. - Program areas should continue as usual unless the Camp Director determines the situation warrants a return of all Scouts and leaders to their campsites.
+If so, the camp will implement the Lost Camper Emergency procedures. - The Scout Executive will be notified.
 An assessment of the situation is made and, if warranted, the local law enforcement agency is notified.